base on A boilerplate for Node.js web applications

 .alert.alert-danger.fade.in

-for error in messages.errors
+each error in messages.errors

 div= error.msg